-2.5.6 Signage, interpretation and leaflets

-Signage
+2.5.6 SIGNAGE, INTERPRETATION & LEAFLETS Signage

 Signage is an important aspect of marketing the Alban Way, particularly where encouraging people to use the route for non-motorised transport.
-Signage along and connecting to the route was audited and updated as part of the 2014-19 GAP, including providing directions to/from local destinations (as described on 'Destinations Map').
-Maintenance of signage in good condition is important to ensure that users can readily navigate to/from the site.
+Signage along and connecting to the route was audited and updated as part of the 2014-19 GAP, including providing directions to/ from local destinations (as described on above Destinations Map).
+Maintenance of signage in good condition is important to ensure that users can readily navigate to/ from the site.